cakeplease/sudoku-app/README.md

 Then run app in Android Studio with Pixel Pro 7 API 33 device.

-I recommend running the application on a physical device for better performence.
+I recommend running the application on a physical device for better performance.

 Just select your physical device instead of Pixel 7 Pro from the list when using ionic cap build android.